BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_15.md

 !dbattle(["Kenan", :MeteorAceM, 0], ["Diana", :MeteorAceF, 0])

 This first fight is a 12v9 against some grunts.
-Florinia is pretty helpful here, and none of their Pokémon are too strong.
+Florinia is pretty helpful here, and none of their Pokemon are too strong.
 It's more of a warmup fight.

 !dbattle(["Blake", :BLAKE, 1], ["Fern", :Hotshot, 6])